Paint the town at the Valspar Championship, March 19-22, 2026

 • B-21 Fine Wine & Spirits: outstanding retail selection, good prices, would be a go-to store anywhere

 • Mazzaro’s Italian Market: Like someone dropped an unpretentious version of Eataly in a residential St. Pete’s neighborhood.
 Great Italian wine selection though not visible on their website.
+It’s been two years since our last visit so we can’t swear it’s still got the right stuff.

 It’s no easy task competing with these category killers, but here are some contenders if you can’t make it to Bern’s, which everyone who loves wine needs to do at least once in a lifetime.